Vinfall/vndb/README.md

 Just check `output` or console log for the results.

 > [!TIP]
-> To get a list of available commands, run `make help`.
+> To get a list of available commands, run `make help` (only available on Linux, other commands are system agnostic though).

 To clean up the data, run `make clean`.
 Previous results are cleaned before restart though.